barry-waldbaum-rl/reat-vm-setup/README.md

 - A Docker network
 - A vanilla VNC Docker image.

-Now configure a vanilla DNS server to resolve Redis Enterprise host and cluster names on the Docker  network, and save the configured DNS server to a remote Docker image and the VM to a GCP image for easy retrieval and reconfig.
+Configure a DNS server to resolve host and cluster names on the Docker network.

-1. Configure a new VM called 'admin-training-image-step-2' from your saved image 'admin-training-image-step-1'.
+1. Create a new VM called 'admin-training-image-step-2' from image 'admin-training-image-step-1'.

-2. Add the following VM startup script to run VNC.
-You use VNC to configure DNS using a GUI.
+Add the following startup script to run VNC and configure DNS using a GUI.

-Scripts also pass in the VMs internal IP to VNC so users can SSH to the base VM and start and stop node containers.

-Sometimes VMs report internal IPs in different formats.
-An alternative script is provided for the other format.
-If the first one doesn't work, you'll find out in a later step and have to restart a new VM using the other script.
+The script also passes the VMs internal IP to VNC so users can SSH to the base VM and start and stop node containers.
+Sometimes VMs report internal IPs in a different format, so a second script is provided.
+If the first one doesn't work, you'll find out in a later step and have to try again using the second script.

 Here's the original script that usually works.